stripe/log4j-remediation-tools/README.md

 ## Usage

+Both of these tools scan all running JVM processes on a machine, and produce a CSV report about which processes may be / are vulnerable.

 Check out the corresponding READMEs for [`find-vulnerabilities/`](./find-vulnerabilities) and [`confirm-vulnerabilities/`](./confirm-vulnerabilities) for usage details.

 ### Which tool should I use?